incompl/nom/README.md

 ## What's next?

 For a real project I'd want to do some [Usability Testing](http://en.wikipedia.org/wiki/Usability_testing) next.
 Nothing too formal would be needed for so small a site: I'd just grab some friends and coworkers and tell them to perform certain tasks.
 I'd go to the restaurant and talk to people about the site.
 I'd have some questions in mind: for example, I thought about separating "Food & Drink" into two separate tabs.
 If I saw users confused about where the tap list was that might further persuade me to make the change.
-Just as importantly, I'd want to be on the watch for problems or ideas I had never thought of!
+Just as importantly, I'd want to be on the watch for problems or ideas I never thought of!

 ## Conclusion

 I hope this article gave you some ideas for how to design great websites.
 Of course, I don't think this is the only way to do it.
 I don't want anyone to think I'm advocating this as the One True Way to design websites.
 Rather, I hope by sharing my process I've provided ideas that you can incorporate into yours.

-The Nom site itself is [open source](https://github.com/incompl/nom) so feel free to use parts of it or try out your own ideas!
+The Nom site itself is [open source](https://github.com/incompl/nom) so feel free to use parts of or fork it to try out your own ideas!